 There are several ways to pack breastmilk for air travel.
 You can pack it the same way you would for a long drive to work.

 Place the milk in tightly sealed containers (bottles or breastmilk bags) in small cooler bags with plenty of freezer packs to keep the milk cold.
-Place the cooler bags in your pump bag.
+Then place the cooler bags in your pump bag.
 Once the cooler bag is closed, open it infrequently to maintain the cold temperature.

 Most pumps come with at least one cooler bag.
-You can purchase additional ones cheaply.
+You can also purchase additional ones cheaply.

 You can also bring the milk in a larger cooler bag or hard cooler separate from the pump.
 This will likely be counted as a separate carry-on, so plan accordingly.

-You can find a variety of large coolers for sale.
-These can be filled with ice or freezer packs to keep the breastmilk cold.
-Using a cooler will allow you to carry larger quantities of breastmilk for longer trips.
+Your cooler bags can be filled with ice or freezer packs to keep the breastmilk cold.
+Using a larger cooler will allow you to carry larger quantities of breastmilk for longer trips.

 Alternatively, you may be able to check breastmilk in a container packed with dry ice.
 There are very specific TSA regulations about the weight and packing for containers involving dry ice.